 2. Conventional, transitioning, and organic growers will have a better understanding of and appreciation for the agronomic complexity and sustainability focus associated with transitioning and organic grain crop production systems.

-3. American Society of Agronomy (ASA), University of Wisconsin-Madison (UW), and the organic grain crop production community will create partnerships with each other as they create and promote the project’s five modules.
+3. American Society of Agronomy (ASA), University of Wisconsin-Madison, and the organic grain crop production community will create partnerships with each other as they create and promote the project’s education materials.
 These partnerships will enable them to seek funding for follow-on training programs.

-4. The project will create five webinars and accompanying podcasts and related factsheets that will serve as permanent resources for agricultural professionals in their work with transitioning and organic grain crop farmers.
+4. The project will create webinars, podcasts, a video, and fact sheets that will serve as permanent resources for agricultural professionals in their work with transitioning and organic grain crop farmers.

 1. Information presented in this project’s education materials will be routinely used by advisers helping growers make the transition from conventional to organic gain crops.
 The project’s education materials will promote and enable demonstrable, sustainable change in on-farm practices and provide curriculum participants with expanded experiences, business opportunities, and impact in transitioning and organic grain crop consulting.

-2. The positive impacts of this project’s educational materials and the collaborations formed during their creation will hopefully result in follow-on grant funding for this project’s creators and their future collaborators to support the creation of expanded organic and sustainability education curriculums that provide agronomic guidance for more crops in the North Central SARE and other SARE Regions.
+2. The positive impacts of this project’s educational materials and the collaborations formed during their creation will result in follow-on grant funding for this project’s creators and their future collaborators to support the creation of expanded organic and sustainability education curriculums that provide agronomic guidance for cropping systems in the North Central SARE and other SARE Regions.

-With the support of ASA, Extension educators, and the organic production community, the materials hosted on the ASA and OGRAIN websites will continue to support a robust network of agricultural professionals who provide research-driven, sustainability-focused information to transitioning and organic grain crop farmers.
+With the support of ASA, Extension educators, and the organic production community, the materials created through this project will continue to support a robust network of agricultural professionals who provide research-driven, sustainability-focused information to transitioning and organic grain crop farmers.
 Not only will this increase the success of these grain farmers in the North Central SARE Region, but it will also help insure the sustainability of their farms beyond the transition period.